Olivier Libaux: Les Objets

 After playing in several bands, Olivier Libaux founded Les Objets with Jérôme Rousseaux in 1989.
 They released two albums, La Normalité in 1989 and Qui Est Qui in 1994, on Columbia Records/Sony Music.
-Video clips for the songs La Normalité and Sarah were directed by Michel Gondry.
+Video clips for the songs "La Normalité" and "Sarah" were directed by Michel Gondry.

 While in Les Objets, Olivier Libaux started a number of collaborations as a musician and guitarist.
 He played with artists Carla Bruni, Alex Gopher, Dominique Dalcan, Jean-François Coen, Helena Noguerra, Le tone, and the band Prudence.

 Solo projects

 In 2003, Libaux released his first solo album a musical comedy entitled L'Héroïne au bain, featuring the voices of Helena Noguerra, Philippe Katerine, Lio, Doriand, Ludovic Triaire, Dominique Dalcan and Michael von Der Heide.
 The album was a critical success – an article in Les Cahiers Du Cinéma praised its 'cinematic' qualities – but it failed to achieve significant sales.

+Under the casual pseudonym Smooth, French producer and composer Olivier Libaux contributed the sultry, down-tempo track "Smooth" to DJ Stéphane Pompougnac’s acclaimed 2005 lounge compilation, Hôtel Costes 8.
+Operating within France's highly insular mid-2000s electronic scene—which was heavily shaped by cultural protection laws and a booming "salon lounge" movement—producers frequently utilized one-off aliases to experiment with mood and texture outside of their primary bands.
+For Libaux, who is best known as the co-founder of the legendary bossa nova/new wave cover project Nouvelle Vague, releasing the track under the moniker Smooth allowed him to deliver a smoky, atmospheric vocal performance tailored precisely to the chic, Parisian aesthetic of the hotel's soundtrack without the constraints of his main commercial identity.

 His second album Imbécile, came out in 2007 on the label Discograph.
 The songs on this "scripted" album tell the story of four characters at a dinner party.
 The interpreters are Philippe Katerine, Helena Noguerra, J. P. Nataf and Barbara Carlotti.
 On stage Katerine and Noguerra were replaced by Bertrand Belin and Armelle Pioline out of the group Holden.
 The show based on the record, produced for the stage by Olivier Martinaud at Café de La Danse, mixed concert and theatre performance.
-The album was a critical and commercial success, particularly the song Le Petit Succès, sung by Barbara Carlotti.
+The album was a critical and commercial success, particularly the song "Le Petit Succès", sung by Barbara Carlotti.